jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 \ket{\psi} = {\small\frac{1}{\sqrt{8}}} (\ket{000} + \ket{001} + \ket{010} + \ket{011} + \ket{100} + \ket{101} + \ket{110} + \ket{111})
 ```

 This operation is known a *Hadamard Transform*.
 A Hadamard gate is just a one-qubit Hadamard transform.
+The Hadamard transform performs a local change of basis on each qubit individually, whereas the Quantum Fourier Transform (QFT) is a transformation of the whole state vector.

 ### Phase (P) Gate